truemark/autoalarm/README.md

 - **Dynamic Alarm Management**: Automatically creates, updates, and deletes CloudWatch alarms and Prometheus rules based on EC2 instance states and tag changes.
-- **Anomaly Detection Integration**: Supports creating both standard CloudWatch alarms and anomaly detection alarms for specified metrics such as `HostCount`.
+- **CloudWatch Alarm Integration**: Supports creating both static threshold CloudWatch alarms and anomaly detection alarms.
 - **Customization Through Tags**: Uses tags to define alarm thresholds and conditions, allowing per-instance customization.
 Tags can be dynamically updated to configure statistics for anomanly detection alarms, thresholds for warning and critical static threshold alarms, in addition to evaluation period length and number of periods.